1959 Giro d'Italia: Race overview

 In the 51 km time trial to Susa, Anquetil caught Gaul 22 km into the stage.
 Gaul proceeded to ride in Anquetil's slipstream for the remainder of the stage before Anquetil dropped him in the final kilometer.

 Classification leadership

 One jersey was worn during the 1959 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

-The mountains classification leader.
+There were no time bonuses in 1959.

+A secondary classification was the mountains classification.
 The climbs were ranked in first and second categories.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were two categories of mountains.
 The first category awarded 80, 60, 40, 30, and 20 points, while the second distributed 60, 40, and 20 points.

+There was an intermediate sprints classification.
+The first three riders at each intermediate sprint received points, 60 for the winner down to 20 for the third.

 Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
+This classification was named the "Ramazzotti" classification, and points were given for high positions in stages, intermediate sprints, mountain tops, and leading the general classification.
+Bonus points were given to the points scored by a stage winner on mountain passes and intermediate sprints, and for the team that scored the most points.